 First of all, I’m just not that much of a French Fry fan.
-I think they’re okay, don’t get me wrong, and every once in awhile I have one that’s great.
+I think they’re okay, don’t get me wrong, and every once in a while I have one that’s great.
 But that one great one ruins every other French Fry for me for a long time.
 And Frozen French Fries?
 I’m a hater.
 It’s a strong word, hater, but it’s true.
 That’s why I had to come up with these Stupid Simple French Fries.

-I have got to be in the minority, here, with my dislike of frozen fries.
-I think most of the US buys frozen french fries and scarfs them down by the trayful.
+I know I have got to be in the minority, here, with my dislike of frozen fries.
+I think most of the US buy frozen french fries and scarfs them down by the trayful.
 Everyone I know does, anyway.
 There’s just something wrong with me.
 I’m missing a gene, I guess!

-Since I’m down helping the folks out this week, the other day, I was going to make my fave Stupid Simple Sweet Potato Fries (I love those, by the way) when I could see rebellion in the folk’s eyes.
+Since I’m down helping the folks out this week, the other day, I was going to make my fave Stupid Simple Sweet Potato Fries (I love those, by the way) when I could see the rebellion in their eyes.
 They didn’t go so far as to grab weapons, but I’m smart enough to know when I’m outnumbered!
 And the light bulb went off.
-What if I used the method for my Sweet Potato Fries on the couple of Russets in the pantry?
+What if I used the same method for my Sweet Potato Fries on a couple of Russets languishing away in the pantry?

-Best of all, making your own eliminates a lot of the unsavory additives in frozen fries and home-made are a fraction of the cost – when you buy fries notice the package is labeled in ounces while potatoes are in pounds.
+Making your own eliminates a lot of the unsavory additives that are found in frozen fries and home-made is a fraction of the cost – when you buy fries notice the package is labeled in ounces while potatoes are in pounds.
 That makes for a tricky comparison.
-Stupid Simple Fries take a little bit of effort to cut (a mandolin helps, here) but bake up in about the same time as a frozen fry.
+If you take the time to do the math, frozen fries can easily be 10 times the amount of a fry cut from Russet potatoes.

-- 2 pounds Russet Potatoes, larger is better – about 2 large or three medium
+- 18 ounces Russet Potatoes, larger is better – about 2 large or three medium

 - 3 tablespoons olive oil